nonchris/discord-role-selection/README.md

 ### example for roles.json
 This explanation is optional.
 The whole configuration can be done using discord without caring about its internal data structure!
-The first key is the server id, then the key `roles` and then the name of the menu.
+The first key is the server id, then the key `roles` and then the name of the menu, in there are the roles that can be selected.
+Those role-entries hold their own id as int (for convenience) and also a potential emote that shall be displayed next to that role.
+This emote can be a normal unicode emoji (the cryptic strings) or an int representing the id of a custom emoji of that guild.
+If the emoji is null, nothing will be displayed.
+*Note: A set emoji for the role in discord itself will overwrite this whole behaviour!*
 ```json
 {
     "446373739740004352": {